Gonzalo Casco

 Gonzalo Casco (1533–c.1588) was a Spanish military leader and conquistador of Paraguay.

 Biography

 Casco was born in Aviles.
 After being established in Peru, he arrived in Asunción, in the expedition of Ñuflo de Chaves.
 Time later it held honorary positions in the city, serving like Alcalde in 1574, and Regidor in 1568, 1575 and 1578.

 Under the orders of Nufrio de Chaves, Gonzalo Casco participated in the expeditions against the tribes of Mayáes and Tomacocis, native inhabitants of Paraguayan territory.

-He was married to María de Mendoza Irala, daughter of Gonzalo de Mendoza, interim governor of the Río de la Plata between 1556-1558, and Isabel de Irala, daughter of Domingo Martínez de Irala.
+He was married to María de Mendoza Irala, daughter of Gonzalo de Mendoza, interim governor of the Río de la Plata between 1556 and 1558, and Isabel de Irala, daughter of Domingo Martínez de Irala.